kronn/log-without-upsetting-your-team/bughunt/01_motivation.md

 !SLIDE bullets incremental top big
-.notes Advise: DO NOT RAISE THE LOGLEVEL.
-I advise not to raise the loglevel for the whole application in this case.
+.notes I advise not to raise the loglevel for the whole application in this case.
 Actually, I cannot think of a good reason to make it more verbose than is is right now.

 * Do not